• Skip to main content

 Easy Stained Glass Art with Cellophane

-I have been wanting to make this colorful faux kids' stained glass window art project using cellophane shapes with the kids ever since I saw it on Matzo Ball Soup.
+I have been wanting to make this colorful faux kids' stained glass window art project using cellophane shapes for a long time!
 Isn't it gorgeous?
 It's a variation on another cellophane art activity we did (that one used page protectors!) and terrific for covering up a less-than perfect view!
-(Note: affiliate links included for products, below)

 The boys had so much fun.
 All you need is: